awesto/cookiecutter-django-shop/docs/project-generation-options.rst

     6. 9.4
     7. 9.3

-js_task_runner:
-    Select a JavaScript task runner.
-The choices are:

-    1. None
-    2. Gulp_

-custom_bootstrap_compilation:
+use_i18n:
-    Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
-This can be useful for real-time Bootstrap variable alteration.
+    Indicates whether the project should be configured to use `Django Parler`_, supporting more than one language.

 use_compressor:
     Indicates whether the project should be configured to use `Django Compressor`_.